Privacy Policy: Industry-leading security for clinicians

 Introduction

 Doximity is a United States company.
-The Doximity Service is not intended for users outside of the United States and non-US healthcare professionals are not eligible for Doximity membership.
-By using the Service, you consent to your personal information being stored and otherwise processed in the United States as described in this policy.
+The Doximity Services are not intended for users outside of the United States and non-US healthcare professionals are not eligible for Doximity membership.
+By using the Services, you consent to your personal information being stored and otherwise processed in the United States as described in this policy.

 1. Collection of Information

-We collect personal information that you provide us directly, from third party sources, and automatically when you use the Service as follows:
+We collect personal information that you provide us directly, from third party sources, and automatically when you use the Services.
+For information about how this information may be used and shared, see the “Uses of Information” and “Sharing of Information” sections of this policy.

 Information That You Provide To Us Directly